 Home and apartment vacancy rates are 8.1% in Grand Crossing Northwest.
 NeighborhoodScout analysis shows that this rate is lower than 47.5% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, one of the unique characteristics of the Grand Crossing Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
+In addition, the Grand Crossing Northwest neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.

 Also, in the Grand Crossing Northwest neighborhood, 27.7% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.0% of the neighborhoods in America.